 People who have difficulty turning off their brains or letting go of a stressful day may find marijuana particularly effective for falling asleep faster.

-Cannabis is also known to be an effective pain reliever, so it helps not only people with stress or PTSD, and it can also provide sleep-inducing relief for those suffering from pain or headaches.
+Cannabis is also known to be an effective pain reliever, so it helps not only people with stress or PTSD, and it could also provide sleep-inducing relief for those suffering from pain or headaches, and it's growing in popularity and use as it becomes more legal.

 Indica Strains are Better Sleep Aids